SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Data_Aggregator/Data_Aggregator_install_setup.md

 ## Installing the Data Aggregator DxM

-Download the installation package for the Data Aggregator DxM from the [Dojo Downloads page](https://community.dataminer.services/downloads/) and install it. <!-- TBD: is package available already? -->
+Download the installation package for the Data Aggregator DxM from the [Dojo Downloads page](https://community.dataminer.services/downloads/) and install it.

 ## Configuring the Data Aggregator settings